Review: Calculus EIS Fund

 There is a target return of 2.5× over 5 years.
 This is a target and is not guaranteed.

-Exit may be achieved through a variety of routes.
+Exit may be achieved through a variety of routes – none of which are guaranteed.
 This includes trade sale, management buy-out, sale of shares to other shareholders, share buy-back by the investee company or Initial Public Offering (IPO).

 Example portfolio companies